p2p-org/economy/posts/2019-08-13-cyberway-introduction.md

 Since I've been once closely related to the ex-Golos development, I'd like to take a look at what folks have done with it.

-TL;DR: I'm not really amazed with the result, but it's lesser than most evils.
+TL;DR: Lesser than most evils.

 Introduction
 ============